Theropoda: Integument (skin, scales and feathers)

 Mesozoic theropods were also very diverse in terms of skin texture and covering.
-Feathers or feather-like structures (filaments) are attested in most lineages of theropods (see feathered dinosaur).
+Feathers or feather-like structures (filaments) are attested in most lineages of coelurosaurs (see feathered dinosaur).
 However, outside the coelurosaurs, feathers may have been confined to the young, smaller species, or limited parts of the animal.
 Many larger theropods had skin covered in small, bumpy scales.
-In some species, these were interspersed with larger scales with bony cores, or osteoderms.
+In some species, these were interspersed with larger scales.
 This type of skin is best known in the ceratosaur Carnotaurus, which has been preserved with extensive skin impressions.
+Osteoderms, scales with a bony core, are known from Ceratosaurus, which was discovered with segments of osteoderms on top of its neck and tail, probably forming a continuous row in life.
+In carnosaurs rectangular scutate scales are known from the top of the feet and the underside of the tail in Concavenator, and from the underside of the neck in Allosaurus.

+There is evidence of some lineages of theropods being ancestrally feathered but losing them in favor of scales in later members.
+In tyrannosauroids, the early members Dilong and Yutyrannus are preserved with evidence of feathers, while in the later tyrannosaurids, like Tyrannosaurus, Tarbosaurus, Albertosaurus, Gorgosaurus, and Daspletosaurus, there is evidence of scales, though it is unknown if they lost all feathers entirely.

 The coelurosaur lineages most distant from birds had feathers that were relatively short and composed of simple, possibly branching filaments.
 Simple filaments are also seen in therizinosaurs, which also possessed large, stiffened "quill"-like feathers.
 More fully feathered theropods, such as dromaeosaurids, usually retain scales only on the feet.
 Some species may have mixed feathers elsewhere on the body as well.
 Scansoriopteryx preserved scales near the underside of the tail, and Juravenator may have been predominantly scaly with some simple filaments interspersed.
-On the other hand, some theropods were completely covered with feathers, such as the troodontid Anchiornis, which even had feathers on the feet and toes.
+On the other hand, some theropods were completely covered with feathers, such as the anchiornithid Anchiornis, which even had feathers on the feet and toes.

+Based on a relationships between tooth size and skull length and also a comparison of the degree of wear of the teeth of non-avian theropods and modern lepidosaurs, it is concluded that theropods had lips that protected their teeth from the outside.
+Visually, the snouts of such theropods as Daspletosaurus had more similarities with lizards than crocodilians, which lack lips.